Miriam Shaded

+Life and career

 Shaded was born into a Polish-Syrian family in Warsaw as the youngest of seven siblings.
 Her mother is Polish.
 Her father, Moner Shaded, was born in Syria.

-She is a pastor of a Presbyterian church in Warsaw.
+He is a pastor of a Presbyterian church in Warsaw.

 Shaded studied evangelical theology and works in IT projects.

 She took part in the beauty contest "Miss Egzotica 2015", although she had to leave before the finale.

 The parting statement from Miss Egzotica indicated that her divisive attitude towards other people was against the principles of the pageant.
 On the other hand, Shaded stated that this participation was only a couple of meetings, after which she left due to bad treatment of the participants by the organizers.
 She further stated that the only goal of her taking part in the pageant was a search for a forum to bring an attention to the fate of Christian refugees ignored by the media and government, which can be corroborated by the videos of her in the pageant still available in the Internet.

 In 2015, Shaded took part in the elections to the Sejm (Polish parliament) as a candidate from the list of the party KORWiN.
 She received 3644 votes in the electoral district number 19 of the Republic of Poland.
 This was the second-best result in the party behind Janusz Korwin-Mikke, but both failed to enter the Sejm.

 She promotes the intensification of help towards persecuted Christians in the Middle East and all over the world.
 For this purpose, she started a YouTube channel in early 2016 on which all her appearances and discussions are being translated into German and English.